pramod096/Proposal-4B/Proposal.md

 #### Sprint 4.
 Testing and Deployment(Nov 1<sup>st</sup> 2021 - Nov 12<sup>th</sup> 2021)

 * The features developed until now are tested and the application is hosted on Heroku and will be able to run on any device.
-Any issues with the deployment will be resolved and the application will be ready for furthur development during next semester.
+You will be provided with the deployment link to assess the application.
+Any issues with the deployment will be resolved and the application will be ready for further development during next semester.

 ## Budget